-Children and community members with whom MWL works will be provided with information about how to report any child protection concerns about MWL staff members and associates.
+Children and community members with whom MWL works will be provided with information about how to report any child safeguarding concerns about MWL staff members and associates.

-INVOLVING CHILDREN AND YOUNG PEOPLE
+14. INVOLVING CHILDREN AND YOUNG PEOPLE

-MWL recognises the unique insight, experiences and contribution of children and young people and works with them to help identify any potential child protection risks in all programs that include or affect children and young people.
+MWL recognises the unique insight, experiences and contribution of children and young people and works with them to help identify any potential child safeguarding risks in all programs that include or affect children and young people.
 These risks are included in the risk management strategy and monitored throughout the program cycle.
+In regard to any Safeguarding complaints, concerns or disclosures, the records are required to be maintained 50 years as per NCSS 1.6.2.

-POLICY REVIEW
+15. POLICY REVIEW

-MWL's Child Protection Policy will be reviewed every year.
-Any change made to the Policy will be signed off by MWL management and the Board.
+MWL's Child Safeguarding Policy will be reviewed every year.
+Any change made to the Policy will be signed off by the Board.

-CONFLICT OF INTEREST
+16. CONFLICT OF INTEREST

 MWL commits to a very high standard of ethical conduct.
-In the event of an actual, potential or perceived conflict of interest arising, between the interests of MWL or its subsidiaries and an employee, contractor, volunteer, partner, director, vendor or supplier, which could inappropriately influence or give rise to a concern based on fact, the Executive Director is immediately advised and MWL's Conflict of Interest policy is invoked and strictly followed.
+In the event of an actual, potential or perceived conflict of interest arising, between the interests of MWL or its subsidiaries and an employee, contractor, volunteer, partner, director, vendor or supplier, which could inappropriately influence or give rise to a concern based on fact, the Executive Director is immediately advised and MWL's Conflict of Interest Policy is invoked and strictly followed.

-RELATED DOCUMENTS
+17. RELATED DOCUMENTS

 - Lukautim Pikinini Act 2015

-- Department of Foreign Affairs and Trade Child Protection, Australia, 2017
+- Department of Foreign Affairs and Trade Child Safeguarding, Australia, 2017

 - PNG National Policy on Disability, 2015

+- The 11 Child Safe Standards The Commission for Children and Young People, 2022

-- Vatican Right Relations stand on Child Protection
+- · Vatican Right Relations stand on Child Safeguarding

 - Human Rights Policy

+- · Inclusive Development Policy

 - Partnership Policy

-- Conflict of Interest Policy
+- · Conflict of Interest Policy

 - Code of Conduct Policy

 - Privacy Policy

-- Complaints Handling Policy
+- Management of Concerns, Complaints and Commendations Policy

+- One to One Interactions with Children Policy

+- Prevention of Sexual Exploitation and Abuse Policy

+- Whistling Blowing Policy

+- · Ethical Decision Making Framework Policy

+- Risk Management Framework

-AFFILIATIONS
+18. AFFILIATIONS